-Marissa Moran is the Chief Communications Officer at the Pacific Council on International Policy where she is in charge of brand management, handles media inquiries, directs communication with members and the community, and oversees content curation for the Newsroom.
+Marissa Moran is the Chief Communications Officer at the Pacific Council on International Policy where she is in charge of brand management, handles media inquiries, directs communication with members and the community, and oversees content curation for the Pacific Council Magazine.

 Originally from Connecticut, Marissa now gladly calls the Westside of LA home, venturing frequently into California's vast and beautiful wilderness.